-Analysis of dynamical systems and/or time-series data based on the Koopman operator and its data-driven method, dynamic mode decomposition (DMD).
+Data-driven analysis of dynamical systems.
+Analysis of dynamical systems and time-series data based on the operator-theoretic view and its data-driven method, such as dynamic mode decomposition (DMD).